astral-sh/uv/docs/guides/install-python.md

 # Installing Python

-If Python is already installed, uv will [detect and use](#using-an-existing-python-installation) it without configuration.
-However, uv can also install and manage Python versions.
+If Python is already installed on your system, uv will [detect and use](#using-an-existing-python-installation) it without configuration.
+However, uv can also install and manage Python versions for you.

-To install Python:
+To install the latest Python version:

 ```console
 $ uv python install
 ```

-This will install a uv-managed Python version even if there is already a Python installation on the system.
+This will install a uv managed Python version even if there is already a Python installation on your system.

+!!! note

+    Python does not publish official distributable binaries so uv uses third-party distributions from the [`python-build-standalone`](https://github.com/indygreg/python-build-standalone) project.
+The project is partially maintained by the uv maintainers and is used by many other Python projects.
+See the [Python distributions](../python-versions.md#python-distributions) documentation for more details.

 <!-- TODO(zanieb): Restore when Python shim management is added
 Note that when an automatic Python installation occurs, the `python` command will not be added to the shell.
 Use `uv python install-shim` to ensure the `python` shim is installed.